equinor/everest-tutorials/docs/source/well_rate/well_rate.rst

     The oil saturation map of one of the Drogon field realizations showing the location of the existing well targets and faults.

-A detailed description of the Drogon reservoir model can be found :doc:`here <model_description/1_drogon_description>`.
+A detailed description of the Drogon reservoir model can be found :ref:`here <drogon_description>`.

 Objective Function
 ##################